fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.mvpa.k` specifies the number of folds used to calculate the cross-validated performance.
 Cross-validation is explained in more detail in the next section.
 - `cfg.latency` restricts the classification analysis to a specific time window (here 0.5-0.7s).
 - `cfg.avgovertime` specifies whether the activity in latency window should be averaged prior to classification.
 If `'no'`, a separate classification is performed for every time point (see section *Classification across time*).
 - `cfg.design` specifies the vector of *class labels*.
 Class labels indicate which class (or experimental condition) trials belong to.
 The task of the classifier is to predict these class labels given the data.
 To this end, we create a vector with *1*'s for the trials belonging to class 1, *2*'s for trials belonging to class 2, and so on.
 The [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), comprises three classes, namely FIC (class 1), FC (class 2), and IC (class 3).
+You can also use a different set of numbers (e.g. trigger codes) to denote the classes.
+MVPA-Light then internally translates them into *1*'s, *2*'s and *3*'s.

 Now call

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP, dataIC_LP)

 to perform the classification analysis.
 It is important to make sure that the order of class labels (FIC, FC, IC) matches the order that the datasets are passed in to `ft_timelockstatistics`.
-It is not required that each class corresponds to a separate dataset.
+It is not required that each class is contained in a separate dataset.
 The same result can be achieved when all classes are part of one dataset `dat`.
 To illustrate this, append the data and then pass it to `ft_timelockstatistics`:

     dat = ft_appenddata([], dataFIC_LP, dataFC_LP, dataIC_LP);